Recreational cannabis is now legal in Canada — these are the rules in B.C. | CBC News

 If age verification fails, the product will be returned to the LDB and full purchase price and associated taxes will be refunded.

-Customers will pay a $10 shipping fee when ordering from the B.C.
-Cannabis Store's online store.
-Online orders will be shipped from the LDB's distribution centre within 48 business hours of the order being placed.
+Online orders will be shipped from the LDB's distribution centre within 48 business hours of order placement.

 How much will it cost?